-Ann Melville (Vice Chair and Chair of the Finance and Resource Committee )
+Ann Melville (Vice Chair and Chair of the Curriculum, Quality and Achievement and Academy Scrutiny Committees)

 I am now retired but was Assistant Executive Director of Children’s Services in Liverpool.
 Prior to that post I worked in several different posts in community education including Head of Community Education in Tameside.
 I have been involved in the Midland Academies Trust since it was established.
 I am a Governor of a primary school in Leicestershire.
 I am also Vice Chair of Citizens Advice Leicestershire.

 I have maintained an interest in policy developments within Education.
 I am committed to promoting equality and diversity in all the organisations I have worked or volunteered in, and have experience in the delivery of diversity and equality training.

 When I retired I moved down to Leicestershire to be closer to my family.

 As a mother of two boys Dominique believes that all children deserve the right support and environment to help them learn, develop and succeed in life.
 Education is a huge part of every child’s journey of discovery.